malcolmwilson8/orange-jellyfish-challenge/README.md

 ![mockup](https://user-images.githubusercontent.com/117777716/226719178-112f4fb0-ef21-4f76-b94e-1d468ca84b0a.PNG)

-The mockup contains a number of standout elements.
-Listing these elements reveals features which will need to be worked on:
+The mockup contains a number of standout elements:

 - A search field, likely allowing users to look for other products on site
 - A nav bar, with 'Home', 'About' and 'Help' links, as well as a 'Your Basket' link featuring a basket SVG style icon